Broken windows theory: Informal social controls

-On the contrary, many residents feel that regulating disorder is not their responsibility.
-Wilson and Kelling found that studies done by psychologists suggest people often refuse to go to the aid of someone seeking help, not due to a lack of concern or selfishness "but the absence of some plausible grounds for feeling that one must personally accept responsibility".
+Social indifference or apathy poses a problem to the "eyes on the street" theory of informal social control, as many residents feel that regulating disorder in the community is not their responsibility.
+Wilson and Kelling cite psychological research that suggest people often refuse to go to the aid of someone seeking help, not due to a lack of concern or selfishness "but the absence of some plausible grounds for feeling that one must personally accept responsibility".
 On the other hand, others plainly refuse to put themselves in harm's way, depending on how grave they perceive the nuisance to be; a 2004 study observed that "most research on disorder is based on individual level perceptions decoupled from a systematic concern with the disorder-generating environment."
 Essentially, everyone perceives disorder differently, and can contemplate seriousness of a crime based on those perceptions.
 However, Wilson and Kelling feel that although community involvement can make a difference, "the police are plainly the key to order maintenance."

 Role of fear

 Ranasinghe argues that the concept of fear is a crucial element of broken windows theory, because it is the foundation of the theory.
 She also adds that public disorder is "... unequivocally constructed as problematic because it is a source of fear".
-Fear is elevated as perception of disorder rises; creating a social pattern that tears the social fabric of a community, and leaves the residents feeling hopeless and disconnected.
+Fear is elevated as perception of disorder rises; creating a social pattern that tears the social fabric of a community and leaves the residents feeling hopeless and disconnected.
 Wilson and Kelling hint at the idea, but do not focus on its central importance.
 They indicate that fear was a product of incivility, not crime, and that people avoid one another in response to fear, weakening controls.
 Hinkle and Weisburd found that police interventions to combat minor offenses, as per the broken windows model, "significantly increased the probability of feeling unsafe," suggesting that such interventions might offset any benefits of broken windows policing in terms of fear reduction.

-Difference with "zero tolerance"
+Comparison to "zero tolerance"

 Broken windows policing is sometimes described as a "zero tolerance" policing style, including in some academic studies.
-However, several key proponents, such as Bratton and Kelling, argue that there is a key difference.
-In 2014, they outlined a difference between "broken windows policing" and "zero tolerance":

-Bratton and Kelling advocate that authorities should be effective at catching minor offenders while also giving them lenient punishment.
-Citing fare evasion, as an example, they argue that the police should attempt to catch fare evaders, and that the vast majority should be summoned to court rather than arrested and given a punishment other than jail.
-The goal is to deter minor offenders from committing more serious crimes in the future and reduce the prison population in the long run.
+Bratton and Kelling have said that broken windows policing and zero tolerance are different, and that minor offenders should receive lenient punishment.